rainbow-me/rainbowkit/README.md

 - ✅ Easily customizable
 - 🦄 Built on top of [wagmi](https://github.com/tmm/wagmi) and [ethers](https://docs.ethers.io)

-## ⚠️ Please note

-RainbowKit is currently `v0.0.x` and has a peer dependency on [wagmi](https://wagmi.sh) which is currently `v0.x`.
-The APIs are not stable and likely to change in the near future.
-At this stage we’re looking for early adopters to provide feedback and help us improve the library.

 ## Installation

 Install RainbowKit along with [wagmi](https://wagmi.sh) and its [ethers](https://docs.ethers.io) peer dependency.